sesquideus/asmodeus/README.md

 otherwise only the brightest frame of each meteor is shown.

 # Thanks
-Thanks belong to Juraj Tóth as the advisor of my master thesis, which required this program to be written, and to Peter Vereš who suggested using a simulation to de-bias the observational data.
+I would like to thank Juraj Tóth as the advisor of my master thesis, which required this program to be written, and to Peter Vereš, who suggested using a simulation as a means of de-biasing the observational data.